numpy/numpy/doc/source/reference/c-api/array.rst

 .. c:macro:: NPY_DT_get_sort_function

 .. c:type:: int *(PyArrayDTypeMeta_GetSortFunction)(PyArray_Descr *, \
-        npy_intp sort_kind, int descending, PyArray_SortFuncWithContext **out_sort, \
+        npy_intp sort_kind, PyArray_SortFuncWithContext **out_sort, \
         NpyAuxData **out_auxdata, NPY_ARRAYMETHOD_FLAGS *out_flags)

     If defined, sets a custom sorting function for the DType for each of the sort kinds numpy implements.
-Currently, sorts are always descending and always use nulls to the end, but this must be checked in the implementation.
+Currently, sorts are always descending and always use nulls to the end, and this must be checked in the implementation.
 Returns 0 on success.

 .. c:macro:: NPY_DT_get_argsort_function

 .. c:type:: int *(PyArrayDTypeMeta_GetArgSortFunction)(PyArray_Descr *, \
-        npy_intp sort_kind, int descending, PyArray_ArgSortFuncWithContext **out_argsort, \
+        npy_intp sort_kind, PyArray_ArgSortFuncWithContext **out_argsort, \
         NpyAuxData **out_auxdata, NPY_ARRAYMETHOD_FLAGS *out_flags)

     If defined, sets a custom argsorting function for the DType for each of the sort kinds numpy implements.
-Currently, sorts are always descending and always use nulls to the end, but this must be checked in the implementation.
+Currently, sorts are always descending and always use nulls to the end, and this must be checked in the implementation.
 Returns 0 on success.

 .. c:macro:: NPY_DT_sort_compare